 It is easy to designate yourself as the registered agent when you form your Florida corporation or LLC.
 Just list your own name and address on the Articles of Incorporation or Articles of Organization that you file with the Florida Corporations Division.
 You will also need to sign as the registered agent.

 You can download the Articles of Incorporation or Organization on the Florida Corporations Division website.
 If you’ve decided not to hire a Florida registered agent service, fill in your own name and address as the registered agent.
 Make sure you also sign the form in the space designated for the Registered Agent.
 Once your articles are filed by the state, you are the registered agent and you are responsible for accepting service of process for your business.
 As the registered agent for your business, your name and address are public information.
 Anyone who searches your business on the state’s website will see your name and address listed.

-If you have an existing Florida business and you would like to change the registered agent to yourself, all you have to do is file a statement of change form with the Corporations Division.
-You can download a Statement of Change of Registered Office or Registered Agent or Both online at www.sunbiz.org.
+If you have an existing Florida business and would like to change your registered agent in Florida to yourself, all you have to do is file a statement of change form with the Corporations Division.
+You can download a Statement of Change of Registered Office or Registered Agent online at www.sunbiz.org.
 There are separate forms for Florida corporations and LLCs.
 You will need to fill in the old registered agent information and list yourself as the new registered agent.
 Make sure to fill in your name and street address.
 Sign the form as the new registered agent accepting the appointment.
 Mail the completed form and cover letter to the corporations division.
 There is a $25 filing fee for LLCs and a $35 fee for corporations.

 Once you are the registered agent, you need to maintain business hours and be available to accept service of process on behalf of your business.
 Your address becomes public information and is listed as the contact for the Department of State.

 Send The Florida Change Of Agent Form To:

 P.O.
 Box 6327